 Wednesday, January 8, 2025

-My High School Sophomore Year
+My High School Sophomore and Junior Years (1960-1961)

 I went out for the football team and soon started as an end on the sophomore team.
 Toward the end of the season, I was promoted to the varsity, playing with Tim Van Galder, who went on to star as quarterback for Iowa State and later play professionally for the St. Louis Cardinals football team.
 I knew then I wanted to play quarterback.

 In December my brother Warren came home on leave from the Marine Corps.
 He had enlisted at 17 and just finished basic training at San Diego.
 He seemed very different to me- distant and quiet.
-My Mom prepared his first meal at home and I remember a few minutes into the meal he said in his normal voice “Mom would you pass the F word beans?”
+My mom prepared his first meal at home and I remember a few minutes into the meal he said in his normal voice “Mom would you pass the F word beans?”
 Mom reacted immediately telling him that you don’t speak that way at this table.
 He went silent and I don’t recall him saying a word for the next week.

-As spring came around I realized my Dad would not finish his courses and return to Lafayette until the fall of 1961- too late to play football.
+As spring came around I realized my dad would not finish his courses and return to Lafayette until the fall of 1961- too late to play football.
 I wanted to play football at Lafayette Jefferson High School and needed to work out and go through fall practice in the summer.
 I convinced my parents and my aunt and uncle who lived in Lafayette that I should move to Lafayette for the summer and live with them.

 Once back in Lafayette, I announced to friends and coaches that I was going out for quarterback.
 I played Pony Colt summer baseball but was focused on getting in football shape.
 I was a pitcher so no arm strength issues.
 I ran several miles a day at a nearby track.
 Two-a-day fall practice started in August and my aunt, thinking I needed nutrition, would prepare a big meal before the second practice.
 Most times the meal left me shortly after practice started during tackling drills.
 I never told her not to feed me like that as I thought it would hurt her feelings.

 I felt each practice and each drill was critical, never resting, always hustling, learning, and never backing down.
 Slowly I moved from 4th-string quarterback to 1st-string quarterback at the end of fall practice.
 I also won the starting cornerback position on defense.
+After spending months working toward that goal, I finally believed I had achieved my dream.
 In late August the team traveled to Logansport for a preseason game against Logansport High School.
 During the second quarter, Logansport was running an end sweep and I blitzed into their backfield and went helmet to helmet tackling their fullback.
 He got up and I was told later I was helped off the field wobbling and talking incoherently.
 I sat at the end of the bench and later sat on the grass.
 Luckily there was a medical doctor from Lafayette in the nearby stands who saw me, alerted the coach of his concern for my health, took me to his car, and drove me to a Lafayette hospital where I was immediately admitted into intensive care.
 I regained consciousness the next day and was told I had suffered a severe head concussion.
 I remember nothing about the game or the trip to the hospital.
 I do remember waking up the next day and a visit by the coach and some players.
+I never played football again.

-(Me with Jefferson High School Football coach McCaffery, August 1961 in St. Elizabeth Hospital)
+Me with Jefferson High School Football coach McCaffery, August 1961 in St. Elizabeth Hospital

 No comments: